 In the Field

-Beyond researching and teaching, I have held leadership and administrative positions that have made me become better acquainted with writing, editing, marketing, communications, and organizational management.
 During my time at Emory, I served as the V.P. of Marketing and Communications for the Graduate Student Government Association, and I also took on many projects with the Writing Program.
 I also enjoyed working with the Office for Undergraduate Education as an assistant to the Honor Council and conducting a research ethics workshop for the Summer Undergraduate Research Program.
 In summer of 2020, I was a part-time writer-editor for Emory’s Writing Program, working on a handbook for first-year writing.
 After my PhD, I was interim assistant director to the Honor Council at Emory University, until August of 2021.
-Additionally, I am currently the Director of Communications for the Virginia Highland District Association in Atlanta.

 Creative Practice